Self-Realization Fellowship Meditation Gardens

 Helpful Tips

-• I recommend that you download a plant identification app as there is some very interesting flora on the grounds.
+• Recommendation to download a plant identification app as there is some very interesting flora on the grounds.

-• I discovered, there is no entrance main entrance to this hidden gem so you can find your way in at any point.
+• There is no entrance main entrance to this hidden gem so you can find your way in at any point.

 • Dogs and kids are welcome.